parasyte/node-capstone/README.md

 cs.close();
 ```

-For other examples, see the tests in the `specs` directory.
+For other examples, see the tests in the `spec` directory.

 Full documentation is available at https://parasyte.github.io/node-capstone-docs